Reviewing Lynas Rare Earths (LYSDY) & Its Competitors

-Lynas Rare Earths (OTCMKTS: LYSDY) is one of 34 public companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it contrast to its competitors?
-We will compare Lynas Rare Earths to related companies based on the strength of its risk, institutional ownership, analyst recommendations, dividends, profitability, earnings and valuation.
+Lynas Rare Earths (OTCMKTS: LYSDY) is one of 34 publicly-traded companies in the “Mining & quarrying of nonmetallic minerals, except fuels” industry, but how does it weigh in compared to its competitors?
+We will compare Lynas Rare Earths to related companies based on the strength of its analyst recommendations, institutional ownership, dividends, risk, profitability, valuation and earnings.

+Lynas Rare Earths has a beta of 1.16, meaning that its share price is 16% more volatile than the S&P 500.
+Comparatively, Lynas Rare Earths’ competitors have a beta of 2.05, meaning that their average share price is 105% more volatile than the S&P 500.

-This table compares Lynas Rare Earths and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Lynas Rare Earths and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue